KirilStrezikozin/KirilStrezikozin/README.md

-Kiril Strezikozin, artist and coder
+<b>Kiril Strezikozin, artist and coder</b>

-3d Arts, Animations, Design, Development
+3d Arts, Animations, Design, Development<br> - these are the things I love.

-C++-Python-Pascal - Regional Programming Olimpiad winner;
-Excel-PP-Access-Word - Regional IT Olimpiad winner; Blender-QMixer-UE - Tremors Redemption Poster; Blender-QMixer-UE - CGBoost "Life on a Train" Art Challenge Finalist; Blender-Octane-Davinci Resolve - "Golden Times" Animation;

-Active Project:
+Throughout my life journey, I found out that nothing<br>
+stops or deflects me from reaching my aims.<br>
+Whatever it takes, there is only one sun ahead - the future me.

+You might not realize that the power of all our actions comes from the inner energy.<br>
+And that energy follows every path I choose.
+I can create it.<br>

+I won regional IT Olimpiads

+<b>Active Project:</b>

-Blender-Python API - BakeMaster Blender Baking Addon
+- Blender-Python API - BakeMaster Blender Baking Addon

-Contact:
+<b>Contact:</b>

-ig: @kemplerart
+- ig: @kemplerart<br>
-discord: kemplerart#1586
+- discord: kemplerart#1586<br>
-tg: t.me/kemplerart
+- tg: t.me/kemplerart<br>
-mail: kirilstrezikozin@gmail.com
+- mail: kirilstrezikozin@gmail.com<br>
-stackexchange: stackexchange.com/users/25330671/kemplerart
+- stackexchange: stackexchange.com/users/25330671/kemplerart<br>

-Details, Surrealism, Image nature, Inner thoughts.
+Details, Surrealism, Image nature, Inner thoughts.<br>
 It's always good to work with people who think the same way you do.